-13 How can information be obtained through courts in other jurisdictions to assist in the civil proceedings?
+How can information be obtained through courts in other jurisdictions to assist in the civil proceedings?

 Requests for judicial assistance for the taking of evidence abroad must follow the legal framework applicable between Switzerland and the requested state (eg, bilateral or multilateral treaties such as the 1954 Hague Convention on Civil Procedure or the 1970 Hague Convention on the Taking of Evidence Abroad in Civil or Commercial Matters).
-In Switzerland, in the absence of a specific international instrument, such requests must be addressed to the Swiss Federal Office of Justice, which then transfers the requests abroad (article 11 of the Swiss Private International Law Act (PILA)).
+In the absence of a bi- or multilateral instrument regulating mutual legal assistance between Switzerland and the requested State, requests for taking of evidence must be addressed to the Swiss Federal Office of Justice, which will proceed as foreseen in the 1954 Hague Convention on Civil Procedure (article 11 of the Swiss Private International Law Act (PILA)).